ainc/ainc-2018/_blog/five-ways-to-use-chatgpt-for-marketing-without-sacrificing-human-touch.md

 author_img: /images/uploads/lindsey-brinkley.jpg
 author: Lindsey Brinkley, Marketing and Events Intern
-description: "A closer look into how to use AI to boost your marketing while keeping it authentic and personal. "
+description: "A closer look into how to use AI to boost your marketing while keeping it genuine. it authentic and personal. "
 ---
 <!--StartFragment-->